tonievictor/tonie.me/src/content/articles/regexes-and-finite-automata.md

 1. Split the regex string into distinct tokens and establish operator precedence.
 Operator precedence determines the order in which operators are performed in a given expression - operators with a higher precedence are applied before ones with lower precedence.
-Here is a list of operators in rexen listed in descending precedence.
+Here is a list of operators in rexen in order of descending precedence.
 - Kleene Star `*` (zero or more of the preceding character or group of characters).
 - Concatenation (character or group of characters before the operator followed by the character or group of characters after the operator).
 - Union `+` (one of the characters or group of characters before or after the operator).
-> Concatenation in rexen and indeed in most regex engines is implicit, that
+> Concatenation in rexen and in most regex engines is implicit, that
 > means, there is no symbol that represents it.
 But for the sake of
 > simplicity, we explicitly inject an operator while tokenizing. ie the expression `ab` becomes `a(Concat)b`.